Yosemite Remains Open

-No peak-hour reservations are required for the rest of 2025.
+No. Peak-hour reservations are not required for the rest of 2025.

 We anticipate the National Park Service will provide updates later this year regarding possible reservation requirements for the Horsetail Fall event in February 2026 and summer 2026.
 As soon as announcements are made, we’ll share the details here.